scottedwards/anagram-solver/README.md

 The consequences of this are that the algorithm no longer runs in constant time.
-If you give the program an anagram of length `l` and that set returned is of size `s`, the running time of this algorithm is now O(lxs).
+If you give the program an anagram of length `l` and that set returned is of size `s`, the running time of this algorithm is now O(l\*s).
 In the end however, this is a lot better than generating all possible word combinations, which is O(l!).